KaranLMungra/assignment-dashboard/README.md

 - *Database* - sqlite3

 ## Setup
-- First execute command `npm install prisma --save-dev`.
-- Then go to the root directory of the project.
+- Go to the root directory of the project.
-- Install all the dependencies by running `npm install`.
+- Execute command `npm install prisma --save-dev` to install all the dependencies.

 ## Run Server